-I’ve been neglecting my blog reading (and writing) lately, but I managed to log into my reader today to find this excellent post by Suzannah of Adventures in Dressmaking.
+I’ve been neglecting my blog reading (and writing) lately, but I managed to log into my reader today to find by Suzannah of Adventures in Dressmaking.

-Apparently, Martha Stewart said something kind of crappy about bloggers earlier this week:
+Apparently, Martha Stewart kind of crappy about bloggers earlier this week:

 “I do have a minor gripe about that, too, because who are these bloggers?
 They’re not trained editors and writers at Vogue magazine.
 I mean, there are bloggers writing recipes that aren’t tested, that aren’t necessarily very good or are copies of everything that really good editors have created and done.
 Bloggers create kind of a popularity.
 But they are not the experts and we have to understand that.”

 I have a confession, y’all.
 I’m no Martha Stewart.
 You are advised to use extreme caution before attempting a recipe from my kitchen.
 I’m not crafty- I think most crafts are actually kind of pointless, and 2 years ago I couldn’t thread my sewing machine or wind a bobbin without consulting the manual.
 I earn my living working in a profession where “creativity” is usually rewarded with jail time, and my sense of style is so terrible I had to learn to sew because stores don’t sell the ridiculous things I wanted to wear.
 Not even Mod Cloth.

 So, if you came here expecting Vogue or Southern Living or Martha Stewart, Google really really failed you this time.